 Qualified organizations will have a social justice-oriented mission, and will commit the organization to an exploration and integration of Council practice.
 Each organization must designate three to six representatives to complete a two-day Council Training Workshop, offered in the fall of 2019.
-Dates currently identified for the two-day workshops are September 21 and 22, October 11 and 18, and November 2 and 3.
+Dates currently identified for the two-day workshops are September 21 and 22 and October 11 and 18.

 Organizations selected to participate must be able to commit the personnel and time required to implement the project and also recognize and believe in the value of bringing Council practice into the organization.